PradeepKiruvale/thin-edge.io/docs/src/tutorials/raise-alarm.md

 If an alarm contains a `custom fragment` then, the alarm message will be converted to `cumulocity json` format and then will be published on to `c8y/alarm/alarms/create` topic.

-An example, translated custom message for `thin-edge` device looks as below
+An example of the translated custom message for `thin-edge` device will be as below

 ```json
 {